brxken128/dexios/README.md

 - [x] Test keyfile functionality
 - [x] Don't show stdin text when entering password inside of the terminal
 - [x] Add checks for output files so we don't overwrite any by mistake
-- [ ] Hash the file before encryption and after decryption, so the user can confirm the data is *exactly* the same
+- [x] Hash the file before encryption and after decryption, so the user can confirm the data is *exactly* the same
+- [ ] HMAC signing